Are you stumped for ideas on what to put in plastic Easter eggs? Looking to make your egg hunt just a little more fun and exciting?

 16. Miniature Cards

 Instead of a full size Easter card in their basket, craft a tiny, custom card with a special message and hide it in an egg.
-You could also make small books.
+You could also make small, personalized books.

 17. Small Novelty Toys